 From GOM hydrodynamics, bloom timing, and experiments in Pseudo-nitzschia physiology, it is plausible that the P. australis cells observed in the Bay of Fundy and near eastern Maine in 2016 were carried in with a GSRW intrusion.
 The intrusion was observed in Jordan Basin in July.
 Assuming an average current speed of 10 cm s-1, it would have taken one to two months for this water to circulate the basin and transit to the Bay of Fundy, where elevated DA concentrations led to shellfishery closures in early September 2016.
-Therefore, there was more than enough time for the water mass to advect to the bloom region.
+Therefore, there was more than enough time for the water mass to advect to the bloom region where it would be mixed into the upper water column by strong tidal pumping in those areas.
 Notably, this would also require a departure from the climatological circulation pictured in Figure 1, which is possible in the event of an anomalous water mass intrusion.
 Because the anomaly in Jordan Basin was observed at 250 m, any Pseudo-nitzschia cells associated with this water mass would have been deep in the water column, and a question remains whether the cells can survive at depth for an extended period of time.
 In a recent experiment by (Fang and Sommer, 2017), Pseudo-nitzschia spp. cultures (species not specified) were able to survive more than 6 weeks of complete darkness and resume growth with no lasting effects.

 Continuous plankton recorder (CPR) data from offshore and from on the Scotian Shelf in 2016 were examined to look for offshore peaks in large Pseudo-nitzschia cell concentrations, but none were found (refer to supplementary material for plots of CPR data).
 This does not completely rule out the North Atlantic as a source, however, because the CPR data had coarse temporal resolution and samples were only taken from the surface, so sub-surface populations would not have been detected.
 The intrusion hypothesis can therefore be neither refuted nor confirmed, and remains a possibility.